 MALCOLM JASEPH SCHOLARSHIPS

-Malcolm Jaseph (BSAE 1950) worked for the GSA Office of Inspector General in Chicago as a Senior Structural Engineer.
-He and his wife, Mildred, resided in Chicago and made the MALCOLM JASEPH SCHOLARSHIPS possible through their estate sale.
+The endowed MALCOLM JASEPH SCHOLARSHIP IN ARCHITECTURE was established by his late wife, Mildred Jaseph.
+Mr. Jaseph (BSAE 1950) worked for the GSA Office of Inspector General in Chicago as a Senior Structural Engineer.
+He and his wife resided in Chicago.

 ALAN K. AND LEONARDA F. LAING MEMORIAL FELLOWSHIP

-The ALAN K. AND LEONARDA F. LAING MEMORIAL FELLOWSHIP was bequeathed by the Laing's to provide funds for the encouragement of studies in the history and preservation of architecture.
-Professor Laing came to the University of Illinois in 1940, where he taught the history of architecture until his retirement in 1971.
-During the latter years he also served as Chairman of the Department of Architecture.
+The endowed ALAN K. AND LEONARDA F. LAING MEMORIAL ENDOWMENT was created to provide funds for the encouragement of studies in the history and preservation of architecture.
+Professor Laing came to the University of Illinois in 1940 where he taught the history of architecture until his retirement in 1971.
+As part of his distintguished tenure, he also served as Chairman of the Department of Architecture.

 BRUCE E. LILJEROS MEMORIAL SCHOARSHIP

-The BRUCE E. LILJEROS MEMORIAL SCHOARSHIP was established by Bruce’s sister, Britt Zeller, in 2010 to honor his memory.
-Mr. Liljeros (BSAS 1965) joined the firm of Skidmore, Owings, and Merrill in Chicago, and he contributed to the Air Force Academy Chapel in Colorado Springs as well as the Water Tower Complex in Chicago.
+The BRUCE E. LILJEROS MEMORIAL SCHOLARSHIP was established by Bruce’s sister, Britt Zeller, in 2010 to honor his memory.
+Mr. Liljeros (BSAS ’65) joined the firm of Skidmore, Owings, and Merrill in Chicago, and he contributed to the Air Force Academy Chapel in Colorado Springs as well as the Water Tower Complex in Chicago.
 He did have his own architectural firm at one time in his career, and he also worked for CRS Group in Houston, where he worked on a number of international projects in Europe and the Middle East.
-This scholarship shall be awarded to undergraduate architecture students who have demonstrated financial need.

 CHESTER V. LONG SCHOLARSHIP

-The CHESTER V. LONG SCHOLARSHIP has been established through an endowment created by the family of Chester V. Long (BSAE 1928).
-Income from the endowment provides a scholarship to an undergraduate architecture student who has demonstrated exceptional academic merit and talent in the interrelationship between architectural design and art.
+The endowed CHESTER V. LONG SCHOLARSHIP was established by the family of Chester V. Long (BSAE 1928).
+Scholarships support an undergraduate architecture student who has demonstrated exceptional academic merit and talent in the interrelationship between architectural design and art.

 WILLIAM C. MOE MEMORIAL SCHOLARSHIP

-An endowment established by family and friends in memory of William C. Moe (BSAS 1951), the WILLIAM C. MOE MEMORIAL SCHOLARSHIP provides funds to an individual entering the Structures Option who has demonstrated exceptional merit in his or her studies in architecture.
+As a memorial endowment established by family and friends of William C. Moe (BSAS 1951), the WILLIAM C. MOE MEMORIAL SCHOLARSHIP provides funds to an individual entering the Structures Concentration who has demonstrated exceptional merit in his or her studies in architecture.

 WESLEY PORTER MARTIN SCHOLARSHIP

-The WESLEY PORTER MARTIN SCHOLARSHIP was planned for by Mr. Martin (BSAE 1922) in his will.
-It was his wish to provide support to students enrolled in the School of Architecture.
-Mr. Martin was an Ensign in the U.S. Navy upon graduation and settled in Indianapolis where here joined the Architectural Division of Eli Lilly & Company.
-He was associated with a few architectural firms in his career and had an active private practice specializing in “contemporary-rustic” design for new homes, retreats, and remodels.
+The WESLEY PORTER MARTIN (BSAE 1922) SCHOLARSHIP provides support to students enrolled in the School of Architecture.
+Mr. Martin was an Ensign in the U.S. Navy upon graduation and settled in Indianapolis were he joined the Architectural Division of Eli Lilly & Company.
+Throughout his life he participated in firm and private practice where he specialized in “contemporary-rustic” design for new homes, retreats, and remodels.

 DANIEL J. NACHT SCHOLARSHIP

-The DANIEL J. NACHT SCHOLARSHIP was bequeathed following his death in 2009.
-Mr. Nacht received his BSAS in 1940 and also taught here at Illinois for several years after graduation.
-The Scholarship is awarded to an undergraduate or graduate student with criteria as determined by the Director.
+The DANIEL J. NACHT SCHOLARSHIP was established as a memorial to Mr. Nacht in 2009.
+He received his BSAS in 1940 and taught at the UIUC campus in architecture for several years after graduation.

 CLARENCE T. PAUL GRADUATE FELLOWSHIP

 The CLARENCE T. PAUL GRADUATE FELLOWSHIP was endowed by the late Clarence T. Paul (BSAS 1925).
-Mr. Paul was a self-employed architect in the San Diego area.
-The Paul Fellowship is given to a first-year graduate student.
+Mr. Paul was a self-employed architect in the San Diego, California area.

 ELWOOD E. AND ADALAIDE SCHWENK ENDOWMENT

 The ELWOOD E. AND ADALAIDE SCHWENK ENDOWMENT was established by Mr. and Mrs. Elwood E. Schwenk (BSAE 1922).
-The endowment funds scholarships given to undergraduate students who have demonstrated academic excellence and good character.
+The funds support scholarships for undergraduate students who have demonstrated academic excellence and good character.

 WILLIAM T. SPOONER MEMORIAL SCHOLARSHIP IN ARCHITECTURE